Internet-Draft OAuth Mission Consent Evidence August 2026

 Rung 3, Approver confirmation:

 The Consent Evidence carries a rendering_confirmation (Section 7): a signature produced by the Approver's authenticator over the consent_rendering_hash at approval, binding the approval credential itself to the exact committed disclosure.
-The claim that the Approver approved this disclosure then rests on the Approver's authenticator, not on the Authorization Server.
-This is the what-you-see-is-what-you-sign rung, as in authenticator transaction-confirmation schemes.
+What this proves is narrow but real: that the Approver's authenticator was invoked over that specific consent_rendering_hash, and that the confirmation could not be fabricated by the Authorization Server, because it is signed by a credential bound to the Approver.
+It does not by itself prove the authenticator displayed the disclosure, so it is what-you-see-is-what-you-sign only when the authenticator also renders a value derived from the disclosure.
 A deployment claiming this rung SHOULD apply it to a Mission whose Authority Set carries a high-risk material-notice class (Section 4.2).

 Rung 4, Out-of-band confirmation: